TimeClockPro/timeclockpro-support/.github/ISSUE_TEMPLATE/support_request.md

 4. See error/problem '...'

 ## Expected Behavior:
-Explain clearly what you expected to happen.
+Clearly describe what you expected to happen.

 ## Screenshots or Videos (if applicable):
-You can drag and drop images or videos here.
+Drag and drop images or videos here.

 ## Device Information:
 - Device type (e.g., iPhone 14):
 - iOS Version (e.g., iOS 18):
-- App Version (found in App settings):
+- App Version:

 ## Additional Context:
 Any other relevant information here.